lsawade/how_to_make_a_python_package/README.md

 ## Where do you start?

 The simplest way is to take a peak into the documentation which ich located
-here: <somelink>.
+here: [Documentation](https://how-to-make-a-python-package.readthedocs.io/en/latest/).
 There, I will explain and go through the few necessary steps starting with your modules.